The Bankrate promise

 How to qualify for a military car loan

 Each lender has its own set of qualification criteria.
-However, you’ll generally need to following to be eligible for a military car loan:
+However, you’ll generally need the following to be eligible for a military car loan:

 - Proof of your military status, such as your active-duty military identification card or military or discharge papers if you are a retired service member.